hivdb/codfreq/README.md

 ### Offline usage

 The `fastq2codfreq` command can be used offline, although the usage is slightly different from the above description.
-Followings are the difference:
+Followings are the differences:

 - Docker's installation package, the `fastq2codfreq` script and the alignment profiles can be transfered to the offline server using a portable drive.